OpenEarable/open-earable/README.md

 | 15                   | -     | -      | 16000 Hz |

-__NOTE: Config 1 and 2 are unstable if used together with the Audio playback__
+__NOTE: Config 1 and 2 may be unstable if used together with the Audio playback__

 ### Button